17 Hydrogen Peroxide Uses You Never Knew About

 Use hydrogen peroxide as a mouth rinse

-Some uses for hydrogen peroxide aren’t intuitive, but they still work!
+Some hydrogen peroxide uses aren’t intuitive, but they still work!
 Save money on mouthwash by mixing equal parts hydrogen peroxide and water and swish it around your mouth.
 Bonus: It’ll help naturally whiten your teeth in the process.
 Check out these other easy ways to whiten your teeth naturally at home.

 Disinfect toothbrushes and dental appliances